dezdem0na/accp-cheatsheet/README.md

 	- **High Performance Computing**: instances are built to offer the best price performance for running HPC workloads at scale on AWS; these are ideal for applications that benefit from high-performance processors such as large, complex simulations and deep learning workloads.
 - EC2 pricing model:
 	- **On-Demand**: Fixed price billed by the second.
 No upfront payments or commitments.
 No interruption.
 For unpredictable workloads.
 If workload won't run longer that a year.
 For developing, HA, Disaster Recovery, Capacity Assurance. **Capacity Reservations** hold capacity whether or not you run an instance.
 	- **Spot**: Take advantage of unused EC2 capacity.
 When start and stop time don't matter.
 Can interrupt workload. **THE CHEAPEST OPTION**.
 Pay at the beginning of the hour.
+No capacity reservation.
 	- **Dedicated Host**: Pay for a physical server.
 Bring ypur own server-bound software license (per socket, core, VM).
 Corporate compliance requirements around tenancy (hardware sharing resourses with other companies).
 No sharing.**Dedicated Instance** runs on the host.
 	- **Reserved Instances**: Commit to a SPECIFIC instance type for 1 to 3 years.
 Pay upfront.
 App requires a capacity reservation.
 Reserve capacity.
 	- **Savings Plan**: Commit to compute usage for 1 to 3 years (per hour).
 Lower bill across multiple compute (EC2, Lambda, Fargate, SageMaker).
 No capacity reservation.